 Philip Scriven is Organist-in-Residence at Cranleigh School, Principal Conductor of the Darwin Ensemble Chamber Orchestra, and Assistant Conductor and Accompanist of the world-renowned Bach Choir.
 He combines these posts with a freelance recital career, which takes him around the world.
 He is widely regarded as one of the finest organists of his generation, and highly respected as a choral, orchestral and operatic conductor.

 As a repetiteur, he has worked for English National Opera and Welsh National Opera, and has also conducted productions for Cambridge University Opera and for Pimlico Opera (“The Beggars Opera” in Winchester Prison in 2002).
-He was Assistant Conductor for Barroco na Bahia in Brazil (Hansel and Gretel), and also for the Glyndebourne Festival in 2002 (The Marriage of Figaro).
-He has conducted the Waynflete Singers and the Lichfield Cathedral Chorus (Musical Director, 2002-2010), and regularly gives choral workshops throughout the country.
+He was Assistant Conductor for Barroco na Bahia in Brazil (Hansel and Gretel), and also for the Glyndebourne Festival in 2002 (The Marriage of Figaro), and has conducted the Waynflete Singers and the Lichfield Cathedral Chorus (Musical Director, 2002-2010).
 He has also worked with the New York Youth Symphony Orchestra and the Bournemouth Symphony Orchestra, and is co-founder and Principal Conductor of the Darwin Ensemble Chamber Orchestra.